Max9545/gallery-time/README.md

 - Continue working with React components & asynchronous JS using Cypress testing
 - Create a multi-page UX using Router
 - Use the stretch technology of PWA to implement a React app to have native like behavior of running offline.
-- Use Google JS api and larger databases.
+- Use Google Places API and larger databases.
-- Deployment using
+- Deployment using Heroku

 - [Deployed app](https://gallery-time.herokuapp.com/)
 - [Project Brief and Rubric](https://frontend.turing.io/projects/module-3/stretch.html)